8 Ways To Live Better With CLL | MyLeukemiaTeam

 7. Talk to Loved Ones

 Talking to family and close friends honestly about your experience with CLL can help you get the emotional support you need.
 Those who are closest to you may need guidance on how they can help you, and they may not know what to say.
-Once they understand your experience better, they will have more insight into how they can help.
+Once they understand your experience better, they’ll have more insight into how they can help.

 Open communication with loved ones can help you make health care decisions and express your feelings about your condition.
 Staying connected to the people you care about is an important component of your self-care.

-8. Connect With Others Living With CLL
+8. Connect With Others Living With Chronic Lymphocytic Leukemia

 People with CLL can benefit from connecting with others who understand life with blood cancer.
 In-person support groups and online support groups, such as MyLeukemiaTeam, can provide a place to safely talk about life with CLL.
+Some members are veterans who have been living with CLL for 10, 20, or 30 years.

 MyLeukemiaTeam members often discuss the support they get from one another.
 “We have to be faithful and rely on the support of family, friends, and this fabulous support group here,” wrote one member.